 Future plans include returning to the Bath Mozart, Evian, Meidän, Savannah and Verbier festivals as well as a US recital tour with Lawrence Power and other collaborations at LSO St.Lukes, Wigmore Hall and the Royal Festival Hall.

 In June 2010, Simon was elected a Fellow of the Royal Academy of Music.
 He holds a teaching position at the Gothenburg Academy of Music and Drama.
 CDs due for release this year are on the Hyperion, Channel Classics and LSO live labels.

 Malin William Olsson alternates as concert master in the Swedish Radio Symphony Orchestra since 2011.
-She also guests Mahler Chamber Orchestra and the European Chamber Orchestra.

 For three years she was a member of the Talisker Quartet, and participated with the group in the Banff International String Competition in 2007.
 She also is the member of the pop group Se Lest, where classical music meets pop.
 Malin plays a Giaccomo Zanoli, Italy 1751, on loan from the Järnåker Foundation.

 Born in Sweden, Malin studied at the Guildhall School of Music & Drama with David Takeno.